Server and serverless

 - Cloud providers (like AWS, Google Cloud, or Microsoft Azure) handle the grunt work: spinning up servers when needed, patching security holes, balancing traffic, and even backing up data automatically.

-Serverless computing promises unparalleled scalability, but that flexibility often comes with an unpredictable cost structure.
+Serverless computing promises automatic scaling, but that flexibility often comes with an unpredictable cost structure.

 A striking example of this came to light when cara.app, a small indie project, went viral.
 Built using serverless functions, the app’s sudden popularity led to a staggering $96,000 cloud bill for its creator.